 • Content: any text, image, photograph, video, audio recording, link, biographical information, contact information or any other element published, uploaded or transmitted by a User on the Portal.

-• EPK: the artist or band Electronic Press Kit page made available on the Portal, allowing a Member to present a solo or collective musical project.
+• Artist/Band Profile: the artist or band page made available on the Portal, allowing a Member to present a solo or collective musical project.

-• Public Profile: the elements of an Account or of an EPK that the Member has chosen to render visible to other Members or to the general public.
+• Public Profile: the elements of an Account or of an Artist/Band Profile that the Member has chosen to render visible to other Members or to the general public.

 • Services: all of the features, tools and functionalities made available by the CMA through the Portal, as described in section IV.